gbmhunter/blog/content/programming/serialization-formats/a-comparison-of-serialization-formats/index.md

 ## CSV

 CSV is well suited to storing large amounts of tabulated data in a human-readable format.
 It is not well suited to storing objects or hash table like data structures.
 CSV is not very well standardized.
 [RFC 4180](https://tools.ietf.org/html/rfc4180)  was an attempt to standardize the format, however the name "CSV" may refer to files which are delimited by non-comma characters such as spaces, tabs or semi-colons.
+In fact, it used to be called **Delimiter Separated Values (DSV)**, although unfortunately CSV seems like the more prevalent term these days.

 The CSV format allows an optional __header line__ appearing as the first line in the file.
 If present, it contains field names for each value in a record.
 This header line is very useful the labelling the data and should almost always be present.